ucheg6/Book-A-Meal-App/README.md

 #How to clone this repository

-    Navigate to a directory using your favourite CLI(command line interface) Clone this repository on that directory using
+    Navigate to a directory using your CLI(command line interface) Clone this repository on that directory using

 git clone https://github.com/ucheg6/book-a-meal-app.git

 #View UI => https://ucheg6.github.io/Book-A-Meal-App/UI/LandingPage.html

-For navigating through the github pages, simply click on the signup or signin button on either of the form to go to the user dashbaord
+For navigating through the github pages, simply click on the Login button on  the form to go to the user/caterer dashbaord